Murphy, Seager stay hot with home runs as M’s win 4th in a row

 ST. PETERSBURG, Fla. — The Mariners are having a road trip to remember.
-Meanwhile, catcher Tom Murphy and third baseman Kyle Seager are having red-hot streaks they won’t soon forget.
+Meanwhile, catcher Tom Murphy and third baseman Kyle Seager are enjoying red-hot streaks they won’t soon forget.

 The Mariners captured their fourth straight victory and rallied to defeat the Tampa Bay Rays 7-4 on Tuesday night at Tropicana Field, moving to 6-2 on their nine-game, three-city tour.
 The Mariners, assured of winning each series on the road trip, conclude the journey Wednesday with an afternoon getaway game.